FilmakademieRnd/AnimHost/python/ml_framework/README.md

 ## Integration Overview

 The TrainingPlugin bridges AnimHost's C++ node framework with Python ML training scripts via JSON inter-process communication.
-TrainingNode launches Python processes using QProcess, while ExperimentTracker provides structured logging from Python back to the UI.
+The TrainingNode launches a Python training processes using QProcess.
+The training process will launch an additional subprocess when using an external experiment script.
+The ExperimentTracker provides structured logging from Python back to the UI.
+The ExperimentTracker also captures and shares external training script output and standard logger.

 **Critical Interface Requirement**: Any changes to the JSON protocol must be synchronized between:
 - `ExperimentTracker._emit_json()` method in Python (emits JSON with status, text, metrics fields)
 - `MLFramework::TrainingMessage.from_json()` method in C++ (parses the same JSON structure)

 This ensures consistent communication between the Python training pipeline and AnimHost's UI components.
-At this point, this implicit interface is preferred over an explicit message structure for ease of iteration.
+At this point, this implicit interface is preferred over a strictly enforced message structure for ease of iteration.

 ## External Training Script Integration